Build A CI CD Pipeline On Azure Guide

 3. Local Test

-Now it is time to run make all which will install, lint, and test code.
+which will install, lint, and test code.
 This enables us to ensure we don’t check in broken code to GitHub as it installs, lints, and tests the code in one command.
 Later we will have a remote build server perform the same step.

 What is important to keep in mind is that we need to test our code locally first before we clone it to the Azure Cloud Shell.
 So I will install all the packages and test whether I can run the app.py application and make housing prediction successfully in my local machine first.